 something we are not used to, and it creates some very

 unique management challenges.

-Rivka Little: If there were one message that you
+Rivka Little: If there were one message that you could

 give to Cisco Live users, or rather attendees, regarding